Health and Wellness

 - Start and end with five minutes of walking slowly to warm up and cool down.

 Over-the-counter medications are available for purchase at the Northeast State Bookstore on the Blountville campus.
 The Bookstore is located in Room A218 of the Student Services Building.
+Some over-the-counter medications may be stocked in campus vending machines for purchase, as well.

 What do I do if I need to see a doctor and do not have a primary care physician?